microsoft/IIoT/HOL/IOTHubPiHackathon/2/README.md

        <p align="center">
          <img src="/HOL/IOTHubPiHackathon/images/RMPCS.jpg" width="50%" height="50%" />
       </p>
+    - Take note of the list of resources that get provisioned as part of the process.
+At the time of writing this document, the following Azure services get created in the Azure subscription that you specified (and therefore will incur some cost):
+      - 1 Azure Active Directory application
+      - 1 Virtual Machine (Standard D1 V2 (1 core, 3.5 GB memory))
+      - 1 IoT Hub (S1 - Basic tier)
+      - 1 Cosmos DB Account (Standard)
+      - 1 Storage account (Standard-GRS)
+      - 1 Web Application
+      - 1 Azure Maps account (Standard)
+      - 1 Azure Stream Analytics (3 streaming units)

    - While the remote monitoring solution is being provisioned, you can see the provisioning state and logging information by clicking on the solution
       <p align="center">
          <img src="/HOL/IOTHubPiHackathon/images/ProvisioningState.jpg" />